Consumer edition active

 • Stage 2 high blood pressure: 140/90 or higher

-Immediate drug treatment (plus lifestyle changes) is typically started if any of the following apply:
+Immediate medication treatment (plus lifestyle changes) is typically started if any of the following apply:

 • High blood pressure, regardless of severity, causes symptoms.

-• Stage 1 hypertension causes organ dysfunction or damage.
+• Stage 1 hypertension causes organ dysfunction or damage or does not improve with lifestyle changes.

 • Stage 2 hypertension is present.